Alcohol and blood pressure

-If you have high blood pressure you’re also more at risk of having a heart attack or developing heart disease in the future.
-Because of the increased strain on your heart and blood vessels, untreated high blood pressure can cause, angina (chest pain and breathlessness caused when the blood supply to the muscles of the heart is restricted) and may eventually lead to a heart attack.
+If you have high blood pressure, you’re also more at risk of having a heart attack or developing heart disease in the future.
+Because of the increased strain on your heart and blood vessels, untreated high blood pressure can cause angina (chest pain and breathlessness caused when the blood supply to the muscles of the heart is restricted) and may eventually lead to a heart attack.

 The symptoms of a heart attack vary from one person to another.
 You may feel tightness or pain in your chest.
 This may spread to your arms, neck, jaw, back or stomach.
-For some people, the pain or tightness is severe, while others may feel nothing more than a mild discomfort.
-As well as having chest pain or discomfort you may feel light-headed or dizzy and short of breath.
+For some people, the pain or tightness is severe, while others can feel nothing more than a mild discomfort.
+As well as having chest pain or discomfort you can feel light-headed or dizzy and short of breath.
 You may also feel nauseous or vomit.

 The sooner you get emergency treatment, the greater your chances of survival and the more of your heart muscle can be saved.

-Phone 999 for an ambulance immediately if you suspect you or someone else is having a heart attack.
+Phone 999 for an ambulance immediately if you suspect you, or someone else, is having a heart attack.

 Stress raises your heart rate, and therefore your blood pressure, in the short term.
 But it’s not been proven that stress alone has a long-lasting effect on your blood pressure.

 However, the things people tend to do to combat stress, such as eating junk food and drinking to excess, can cause long-term blood pressure problems.
-If you experience stress, try alternative ways of coping with it such as exercise or talking to a friend about what’s worrying you.
+If you experience stress, try alternative ways of coping with it, such as exercise or talking to a friend about what’s worrying you.